jacobxperez/rams/.github/CONTRIBUTING.md

 When submitting an issue, it is crucial to provide us with as much detail as possible so that we can find the best solution to your problem.
 Please use the [issue](https://github.com/jacobxperez/rams/issues/new/choose) template that best describes your concern.

+## Help Us Fix An Issue

+There might be a couple of [issues](https://github.com/jacobxperez/rams/issues) that need your help.
+If no one is working on an issue, you can ask to get assigned one.

 ## Bug Reports